johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 - The debounceTime Operator is like delay, but passes only the most recent value from each burst of emissions, based on a defined delay
 - The distinctUntilChanged Operator will remove duplicate values from our stream of values

 ### Finishing the Search Typeahead - The switchMap Operator

+- The switchMap Operator maps each value to an Observable, then flattens all of these inner Observables using switch.
+Cancelling execution of old values when a new value arrive, by switching to the new one

 ## RxJs Error Handling
 ### RxJs Error Handling - PDF Guide